 - Ensure that you provide all the correct information to your lawyer at the outset.
-Details of your spouse’s current address, full name, and providing your marriage certificate.
+Details of your spouse’s current address, full name, and provide your marriage certificate.

-- Try to reach agreement with your spouse as to the contents of the petition, for example can you agree on the costs sought in the petition.
+- Try to reach an agreement with your spouse as to the contents of the petition, for example, can you agree on the costs sought in the petition?
 Sometimes if a couple has agreed to attend mediation, they can use an early session to discuss the draft petition.

 - Keep them informed of the steps you are taking during the divorce process.

-- It can we worth assuring them that you won’t apply for Decree Absolute until a financial agreement has been reached, so that they are not concerned about you being “in the driving seat” and able to take that step.
+- It can be worth assuring them that you won’t apply for Decree Absolute until a financial agreement has been reached so that they are not concerned about you being “in the driving seat” and able to take that step.